MicrosoftDocs/visualstudio-docs/docs/debugger/run-windows-store-apps-on-a-remote-machine.md

     ![C&#43;&#43; project properties for remote debugging](../debugger/media/vsrun_cpp_projprop_remote.png "VSRUN_CPP_ProjProp_Remote")

-## <a name="BKMK_download"></a> Download and Install the Remote Tools (pre-Creators Update)
+## <a name="BKMK_download"></a> Download and Install the remote tools (pre-Creators Update)

-If you are using Windows 8.1 or a pre-Creator's Update verions of Windows 10, then follow these instructions.
+If you are using Windows 8.1 or a pre-Creator's Update versions of Windows 10, then follow these instructions.
 Otherwise, you can skip this section.

 [!INCLUDE [remote-debugger-download](../debugger/includes/remote-debugger-download.md)]